This week's challenge is all about organizing living room and family room areas of your home.

 For reading, you need a good comfy place to sit (as mentioned above), plus good light and access to reading material.

-You may not want all your books, magazines and newspapers to "live" in the living or family room all the time, but you may want to have a table or other storage box (such as the Rubbermaid Bento Box shown to the left) where you could place the book you're currently reading through, or a spot for a few of the latest magazines or newspapers.
+You may not want all your books, magazines and newspapers to "live" in the living or family room all the time, but you may want to have a table or other storage box (such as the one shown to the left) where you could place the book you're currently reading through, or a spot for a few of the latest magazines or newspapers.

 I already touched, above, on the need for good seating for this center, but obviously you want to have everything necessary that goes along with these entertainment activities in a central place, close together for convenience.

-This may mean having your CDs and DVDs organized (we'll tackle this task in more detail in Week #27 of the challenge), and close to your TV and entertainment center.
+This may mean having your CDs and DVDs organized (we'll tackle this task in more detail in a later challenge), and close to your TV and entertainment center.
+(Here's an article on decluttering your entertainment center if you need it.)

-Further, for those families who play video games having a gaming center (such as the one shown on the right) which holds all necessary games, controllers, cables, etc. is very helpful.
+Further, for those families who play video games having a gaming center which holds all necessary games, controllers, cables, etc. is very helpful.

 Finally, if you're a parent you're most likely very familiar with being overrun by toys in your living or family room.
 I know I am sometimes -- but it doesn't have to be this way.